-Nominations will remain active for three years.
-A nominator may view their nomination made in a previous year at the above page from the sidebar option "Edition 2023” or “Edition 2022”.
-The particle physics community is diverse and global, so the nominees should reflect this.
-The nomination of women and other underrepresented groups in the particle physics community is therefore strongly encouraged.
+The particle physics community is diverse and global, and nominations should reflect this.
+Nominations of women and members of other underrepresented groups within the particle physics community are therefore strongly encouraged.

 ICFA is pleased to announce the recipients of the 2023 ICFA Instrumentation Awards.